MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ## Training

+The training set consists of 605 speakers (113hrs).
+&nbsp;
-The training set consists of 605 speakers (113hrs).\ There are at least 9 minutes of data per speaker.
+There are at least 9 minutes of data per speaker.

 ## Development

+The training development set consists of 85 speakers (9hrs).
+&nbsp;
-The training development set consists of 85 speakers (9hrs).\ There are 5-9 minutes of data per speaker.
+There are 5-9 minutes of data per speaker.

 ## Evaluation